 If any of the parameter is misconfigured then type 1 consistency error is detected and we have already learned that what happened when type-1 consistency error occurs.

 vPC and STP BPDU Flow:

-Even though vPC is configured on both Peer- device , STP still runs and BPDU are still processed.In vPC system ,the primary switch will process and reply for BPDU and its primary switch which will send the STP Root Bridge information to al switches which are part of vPC system.Whenever any secondary role vPC device received any BPDU from access switches, it is proxies towards to vPC Primary vPC peer device.
+Even though vPC is configured on both Peer- device , STP still runs and BPDU are still processed.In vPC system ,the primary switch will process and reply for BPDU and it is the primary switch which will send the STP Root Bridge information to all switches which are part of vPC system.Whenever any secondary role vPC device received any BPDU from access switches, it is proxies towards to vPC Primary vPC peer device.